fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 func startsWith(self, prefix string) bool
 -- Returns whether the string starts with `prefix`.

-func trim(self, mode taglit, trimRunes any) string
+func trim(self, mode symbol, trimRunes any) string
 -- Returns the string with ends trimmed from runes in `trimRunes`. `mode` can be #left, #right, or #ends.

 func upper(self) string